Languages

 - English

-Since returning to Mexico, he has led high-profile practices, co-founded Woodhouse Lorente Ludlow (now part of CMS), and counseled both public and private clients on major reforms and transactions.
-Notably, he supported the Energy Ministry and the System Operator in the design of Mexico’s Wholesale Electricity Market, the restructuring of CFE, and the drafting of key legislation such as the Geothermal Law.
+After returning to Mexico, Derek led high‑profile practices, co‑founded Woodhouse Lorente Ludlow (now part of CMS), and has advised public and private clients on major regulatory reforms and strategic transactions.
+Notably, he supported the Ministry of Energy and the National Energy Control Center (CENACE) in the design of Mexico’s Wholesale Electricity Market, the restructuring of CFE, and the drafting of key legislation, including the Geothermal Law.

-Derek combines unparalleled regulatory expertise with extensive international project finance experience.
-His unique background—spanning both public service and global private practice—makes him a trusted partner for clients looking
+Ranked Band 1 by Chambers and Legal 500, Derek combines unparalleled regulatory expertise with extensive international project finance experience.
+His unique background, spanning public service and global private practice, positions him as a trusted advisor for clients seeking innovative and practical solutions in the energy and infrastructure sectors